matsen/pplacer/docs/details/pplacer.rst

-In cases when there isn't enough memory for pplacer to use for internal nodes, or it's otherwise disadvantageous to use physical memory, it's possible to instead tell pplacer to |mmap|_ a file instead.
+In cases when there isn't enough memory for pplacer to use for internal nodes, or it's otherwise disadvantageous to use physical memory, it's possible to instead tell pplacer to |mmap|_ a file instead using the ``--mmap-file`` flag.
 This will, very roughly, perform disk IO instead of using physical memory.

 You will see that pplacer will use the same amount of *address space*, but less *physical memory*.
 In terms of ``top(1)`` on linux, ``VIRT`` will stay the same